ALanguillaume/CaringAboutCode/README.md

 # Caring About Code

 Slides for the presentation **Caring About Code**.
-This talk initially presented at the Plant Production System seminar at Wageningen University. **It is mostly aimed at R beginners.**
+This talk was initially presented at the Plant Production System seminar at Wageningen University. **It is mostly aimed at R beginners.**

 Link to the slides: <https://alanguillaume.github.io/CaringAboutCode/>